English and British royal mistresses: Henry VIII

 Mary Boleyn, an Englishwoman of the French court, replaced her in the King's favour.
 Like Jane Popincourt, she was known for her promiscuity.
 Although she was married to Sir William Carey when her affair with Henry began in the early 1520s, Carey is thought to have been compliant.
 The King was reputed to be the father of her children Catherine Carey and Henry Carey, 1st Baron Hunsdon.

 Henry's second wife was Anne Boleyn, sister to Mary Boleyn.
 While beginning proceedings for his divorce from Katherine of Aragon (as she had borne him no male heir), he attempted to seduce Anne; she repudiated his advances, and he married her instead on 25 January 1533.
 He is rumoured to have taken another mistress, Mary Shelton, soon after this marriage, but the details are unclear.

 Henry went on to marry Jane Seymour, Anne of Cleves, Catherine Howard and Catherine Parr.
 Jane Seymour, like Anne, refused to be his mistress and became his third wife.
 From this time there is no record of his having had a mistress; he had enough to do with his wives.
 His other reputed illegitimate children, Thomas Stukley, John Perrot and Ethelreda Malte, were born in the 1520s.

 Other Tudor monarchs

 Henry VIII's three children followed him of the throne, but none of them appears to have had a lover.
-His son Edward VI died before he was fifteen, and was followed by his two sisters Mary I of England and Elizabeth I. Elizabeth I's status as a 'Virgin Queen' was an important part of her public image.
+His son Edward VI died before he was sixteen, and was followed by his two sisters Mary I of England and Elizabeth I. Elizabeth I's status as a 'Virgin Queen' was an important part of her public image.
 Although she clearly had favourites, there is no clear evidence that any of these was a lover.